mikey1384/twinkle-network/README.md

 Twinkle Network is a social network service used primarily by students and teachers of Twinkle - a private school located in Seoul, Korea.
 The members of the website can share YouTube videos and educational web URLs, create discussion topics, and chat or play chess with other users.

-This website is a tool for the Twinkle community members to:
+The website is a tool for the Twinkle community members to:

 1. Build relationships with people from different countries, ethnicities, and cultures early on in their lives